17 Christmas tree alternatives to try if you don’t want a traditional tree this year

 (Image credit: Getty Images | Anastasiia Atamanchuk)

-If you only want a centerpiece, why not have a go at making your own succulent delight?
-To make your own version w&h's Homes editor Esme Clemo offers this advice: "I would take a round piece of wood, drill a hole in the center and slot a wooden dowel in the hole with plenty of wood glue to hold it in place - use a drill bit that's just slightly bigger than the dowel for a snug fit.
-Ball up chicken wire and use florist's wire to attach it to the dowel to form a tree-like shape.
+If you only want a Christmas centrepiece idea, why not have a go at making your own succulent delight?
+To make your own version w&h's Homes editor Esme Clemo offers this advice: "I would take a round piece of wood, drill a hole in the centre and slot a wooden dowel in the hole with plenty of wood glue to hold it in place - use a drill bit that's just slightly bigger than the dowel for a snug fit.
+Ball up chicken wire and use the florist's wire to attach it to the dowel to form a tree-like shape.

 "Working from the bottom up, position the larger succulents next to smaller plants, pushing the bases through the holes in the wire to secure them.
-Thread some more florist's wire through the bauble loops and twist the ends together, then push the baubles into the arrangement between the plants.
-As succulents are drought-tolerant, they should do well without regular watering, but remove any plants that look jaded and soak them in water for 5-15 minutes to refresh."
+Thread some more florist's wire through the bauble loops and twist the ends together, then push the baubles into the arrangement between the plants."

 2. Keep it simple with a twig tree